-Drivers between the ages of 18 and 21 can apply for a restricted CDL.
+Drivers between the ages of 18 years old and 21 years old can apply for a restricted CDL.
 Upon passing the written and driving tests, you will be issued a CDL that allows you to drive within the state's borders only.
 There are only two restrictions for young drivers: you cannot drive a hazmat vehicle, or carry a (T) endorsement (double or triple trailers).

 I haul hazardous materials and its time to renew my license.
 Am I required to go through a background and fingerprint check?

 All hazmat drivers must now undergo a fingerprint and background check when obtaining or renewing their CDL.
-Mississippi is one of only 17 states that administer these themselves.
 You can also take care of this business online through the Transportation and Security Administration.
-The cost is $89.25.

 Do I need an appointment and my own vehicle to take the driving test?